Proposal Developer's Guide

 Since these factors affect the length of the proposal, failure to conform to sponsor specifications may result in rejection of the proposal.
 Requirements should be checked using a ruler rather than relying on the font selected for a particular word processing/printer combination.

 Guidelines will specify how proposals should be collated and compiled.
-There may be stipulations about how proposals are to be bound; if you prepare the required number of proposals, these should be collated and held with paper clips or rubber bands when submitted to Office of Sponsored Programs.
+Most agencies require proposal components to be uploaded to the electronic research administration system as PDF documents.
+Final documents should be sent to the Office of Sponsored programs in their final PDF format for submission.
+In the event that a paper submission is allowed/requested, there may be stipulations about how proposals are to be bound; if you prepare the required number of proposals, these should be collated and held with paper clips or rubber bands when submitted to Office of Sponsored Programs.
 Please do not bind or staple proposals before delivering to the Office of Sponsored Programs.

 In the extremely rare instance that a paper copy of the proposal is required by the sponsor, a specified number of copies of the formal proposal.
 In most instances, at least one copy must bear the original signature of the PI and the University's authorizing official is required to transmit proposals.
 Some sponsors may require additional copies of certain pages; review guidelines carefully.
 Because the OSP is paperless due the majority of federal agencies and sponsors requiring electronic submission of proposals, any hard copy submission copies must be made by the department submitting the proposal.